 A Still Quiet Place: A Mindfulness Program for Teaching Children and Adolescents to Ease Stress and Difficult Emotions

-A Still Quiet Place teaches children that peace and happiness is alive inside all of us, and they can find it just by closing their eyes and breathing.
-The book offers an eight week course of mindfulness geared for teachers, therapists and parents to teach mindfulness to children.
+A Still Quiet Place teaches children that peace and happiness are alive inside all of us, and they can find it just by closing their eyes and breathing.
+The book offers an eight-week course of mindfulness geared for teachers, therapists and parents to teach mindfulness to children.
 This book is backed by clinical evidence and research showing the benefits of mindfulness meditation for kids and teens.
 The program in this book teaches children techniques to bring calm awareness to their everyday lives.
 A Still Quiet Place is written by Dr. Amy Saltzman.
 She offers worksheets and exercises to help children practice mindfulness.

 Sitting Still Like a Frog: Mindfulness Exercises for Kids (and Their Parents)

-Sitting Still Like a Frog is good book for children and parents to practice mindfulness.
-It is a nice introduction book into mindfulness.
+Sitting Still Like a Frog is a good book for children and parents to practice mindfulness.
+It is a nice introductory book into mindfulness.
 This book offers mindfulness strategies for children to stay focused, calm and worry less.
 In Sitting Still Like a Frog your guide is an amphibious friend that sits still, breaths and observes it’s surroundings.
 The book is geared toward the parent to teach these techniques to their children.
 Kids can easily relate to the teachings in this book.
 It comes with a guided CD that has 11 guided meditations that the child can listen to practice these strategies.
-It is an excellent book for young children to over come fear, trouble sleeping and worry.
+It is an excellent book for young children to overcome fear, trouble sleeping and worry.

 A Handful of Quiet: Happiness in Four Pebbles

 In a Handful of Quiet children learn pebble meditation.
-This book was written by Thich Nhat Hanh an Zen master and is nicely illustrated.
+This book was written by Thich Nhat Hanh a Zen master and is nicely illustrated.
 It offers meditation practice using pebbles that you find lying around.
-This book is great for parents and educators looking for a hands on type of mediation.
+This book is great for parents and educators looking for a hands-on type of mediation.
 By using the techniques in this book your child will become more calm, grateful and will learn to handle difficult emotions.
 Overall it is a nice book to teach a creative way to meditate.
 Great for parents and children to participate together.

 The Mindful Teen: Powerful Skills to Help You Handle Stress One Moment at a Time

 In The Mindful Teen, young adults learn how to stay in the present moment.
 This book uses mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT) to teach the child how to handle stress.
 There are easy to remember tips that children can use to manage stress and emotions.
-This book teaches that they are bigger then their thoughts and feelings.
+This book teaches that they are bigger than their thoughts and feelings.
 They can find an inner place for wisdom and peace.
 The book is clear and simple to read.
-It offers real life examples and solutions.
+It offers real-life examples and solutions.

 Using meditation and mindfulness can be an effective tool for many children that suffer from anxiety and stress.
 The strategies offered in these mediation books for kids can become building blocks that children can use throughout their whole lives.
-Maybe the next generation of kids can teach these skills to their children and start a true shift in the collective conscious of the world.
+Maybe the next generation of kids can teach these skills to their children and start a true shift in the collective consciousness of the world.
 I am sure it would be a much calmer and considerate place to live.